 Crossfit has a cool tradition where they name workouts in honor of service members who have died defending our freedom.
 This Memorial Day, our gym did the workout Murph.
-The workout honors of Navy Lieutenant Michael Murphy, 29, of Patchogue, NY, who was killed in Afghanistan on June 28, 2005.
+The workout honors Navy Lieutenant Michael Murphy, 29, of Patchogue, NY, who was killed in Afghanistan on June 28, 2005.

 The workout was brutal.
 First you run 1 mile, and then you do 100 pull-ups, 200 push-ups, and 300 air squats.
 You finish by running another mile.
-It took me forty-eight minutes and fifty-four seconds.
+It took me forty-eight minutes and twenty seconds.

 Gratitude and Appreciation

 I felt a unique sense of gratitude and appreciation while doing Murph.
 There were times during the workout where I felt absolutely spent—like I couldn’t do one more push-up.
 But I reminded myself that my temporary discomfort doesn’t even compare to the sacrifices that our service members make defending our freedom.
 I bet Murph would have loved to do this workout with us on Memorial Day, but sadly that isn’t possible anymore.
 But because of his sacrifice, we can.